 Asbestos surveillanceIn addition to requiring respiratory protection, workers exposed to asbestos are required by OSHA to be included in an asbestos surveillance program.
 This exam is similar to the respiratory clearance exam but is more detailed and requires a special X-ray of the lungs.
 This surveillance should be done as a pre-placement, annually and at termination.

 Hearing conservation programAll worksites requiring hearing protection must comply with OSHA noise exposure standards.
 The Sanford Health Occupational Medicine Clinic will help you develop and maintain a program to meet those needs.
 Licensed audiologists supervise the program.
+Available soon in all locations.

 Computerized testing results